12/1/21

 And so this is where the efficacy of this post becomes relevant as a warning, specifically to my fellow Samoan Latter-day Saints and others to whom it may concern.
 As a native Samoan and especially as a member of The Church of Jesus Christ of Latter-day Saints, I feel obligated to heed the biblical admonition that I am, and can/should be my brother’s keeper, and/or a watchman.
 Perhaps more importantly, is heeding this cogent admonition from the Doctrine and Covenants 88:81, that “it becometh every man who hath been warned to warn his neighbor”(...ma ua tatau i tagata taitoatasi o e ua uma ona lapataia ona lapatai atu i lē la te tuaoi).
 I hope then that this write-up is read and perused in this light and spirit.

 If you will have a chance to converse with some of the followers of Tagaloa Tradition, their rote knowledge of a fabricated and tailored version of history -- sans Jesus Christ of course -- saturated with forced and invented symbolisms of cultural elements, like Samoan architecture, you think that there’s “method in their madness”.
 Be not deceived.
-These are those that Paul warned who shall come in the last days; who are “ever learning, and never able to come to the knowledge of the truth” (1 Tim 3:7).
+These are those that Paul warned who shall come in the last days; who are “ever learning, and never able to come to the knowledge of the truth” (1 Timothy 3:7).
 These are those who are “on the earth among all sects, parties, and denominations, who are blinded by the subtle craftiness of men, whereby they lie in wait to deceive, and who are only kept from the truth because they know not where to find it.”
 (Doctrine and Covenants 123:12).
 Yes, “they know not where to find [the truth]”, hence their crafty endeavors.

 The scriptures are also replete with references and warnings about the Tagaloa Tradition type of heresy and unorthodoxy.
 The apostle Paul refers to them as “wind of doctrine”, “sleight of men” and “cunning craftiness”.
 The truth is that Jesus Christ DID organize His church while in mortality, and called and ordained those who were to serve in the established offices (v.11).
 Christ not only organized His Church, He noted its objectives and missions (v.12-14):